JuergenGutsch/blog/_source/_posts/2019-09-30-aspnetcore30-blazor-clientside.md

 ## Let's have a look at the HostBuilder

-This time the `Program.cs` look different compared to the default ASP.NET Core projects:
+This time the `Program.cs` looks different compared to the default ASP.NET Core projects:

 ``` csharp
 public class Program